sigasi/sigasi_insights/releasenotes/sigasi-3.06.md

 With Graphics Configuration files you can customize the content of the graphical views in a **predictable** and **reproducible** way.
 Because the files have a **simple and clear syntax**, they can easily be **shared (and merged)** in a Version Control System.
 They can also naturally **evolve** and always **stay in sync with the original VHDL source files**.

-The animation below shows different **Block Diagram** Graphic Configurations applied to the same VHDL source file.
+The animation below shows different **Block Diagram** Graphics Configurations applied to the same VHDL source file.

 ![Configuring Block Diagrams](/releasenotes/3.6/blockdiagramslider/block_diagram.gif)

-The animation below shows different **State Machine** Graphic Configurations applied to the same VHDL source file.
+The animation below shows different **State Machine** Graphics Configurations applied to the same VHDL source file.

 ![Configuring State Machines](/releasenotes/3.6/statemachineslider/state_machine.gif)

 Please find more details and tips on getting started in "[/tech/using-graphics-configuration]".
-The syntax of the Graphic Configuration files is explained in "[/tech/graphics.ebnf]".
+The syntax of the Graphics Configuration files is explained in "[/tech/graphics.ebnf]".

 # Improved Dependencies Viewer (VHDL)